Free Worldwide Delivery On Orders Over £50

 Panels of Achilles, France, 1779-1782 © Victoria and Albert Museum, London

-This pocket square takes its design from a decorative scheme for a grand house in Paris by Charles-Louis Clérisseau, now housed in the V&A’s Europe galleries.
+Depicting a different moment of the early life of Achilles in each panel, this pocket square takes its design from a decorative scheme for a grand house in Paris by Charles-Louis Clérisseau, now housed in the V&A’s Europe galleries.
 It was the first French Neoclassical interior to feature ‘grotesques’.
 It includes vases, medallions and friezes framed by a symmetrical structure.
 Clérisseau studied in Rome and recorded many ancient monuments.
 His work influenced the Neoclassical style.

 A detailed pocket square that is highly versatile due to its off-white base colour, adding hints of detail to a puff fold and utilising the corner design well in a pointed fold.